Canace22/langchain-tools-demo/README.md

 - Integrated AntxConversations for message display and AntxSender for message input
 - Improved chat UI with standardized components for better user experience
 - Added option to show only AI avatars in chat conversations for a cleaner interface
+- Updated keyboard shortcuts in the Sender component: now uses Enter to send messages and Shift+Enter for line breaks
+- Added Markdown rendering support with syntax highlighting for AI messages in conversations

 ## Getting Started